Security logging overview

-mbox has extensive support for syslog message logging.
-Syslogs are classified into different severity (Emegency, Alert, Critical, Error, Warning, Notice, Informational, debugging) and facilities etc. Regulations, such as the Sarbanes-Oxley Act, PCI DSS, HIPAA, and many others, are requiring organizations to implement comprehensive security measures, which often include collecting and analyzing logs from many different sources.
-Syslog has proven to be an effective format to consolidate logs.
+Many regulations, such as the Sarbanes-Oxley Act, PCI DSS, HIPAA, etc, require organizations to implement comprehensive security measures, which often include collecting and analyzing logs from many different sources.
+Syslog has long become a industry standard to collect logs from different sources.
 More details on syslog can be searched online.

 - firewall access logs. (most widely used, eg. logs tracking permitted/denied user accesses through firewall rules)

-- application access logs (eg. proxy URL logs, web server access logs)
+- application access logs (eg. DNS logs, URL logs, web server access logs)

 - user authentication logs (eg. PAM logs, RADIUS logs)